onionzn/INFO255Proj/README.md

 - In `process_businesses.ipynb`, we used `pandas` and `numpy` to removed duplicates from `businesses.csv` based on the unique identifier `id`.
 - The cleaned dataset is saved to `businesses_no_dup.csv`.
+- In the same Jupyter notebook, we extracted a list of unique ids from `businesses.csv` and saved it to `business_ids.csv`.
+The list of ids will be used in the next step for id-based search of yelp reviews.